-If a text file containing delimiter-separated values (for example, CSV, TSV) is open in the editor, this dialog opens when you select the Edit as Table command.
+You can open a text file that containing delimiter-separated values (for example, CSV, TSV) is open in the editor, this dialog opens when you select the Edit as Table command.

 In the Import File dialog, you can specify import settings for formats with delimiter-separated values.
 You can use the predefined templates or create a new one.

 This dialog lets you specify the settings for converting table data into delimiter-separated values formats (for example, CSV, TSV) and vice versa.

 When you change import settings, the import preview changes correspondingly.

 |Formats|| Select a template that successfully converts the file data into a table.
 You can change settings of predefined templates or add a new template.
 To add a template, press Add Format button ( ).|

 To save changes, click the Save icon and select one of the following options: